gannimet/scriptex/README.md

 };
 ```

 As you can see, in the simple case this is just a constant number.
-Lines will then always be classified into a category using this exact value.
+Lines will then always be classified into categories using this exact value.

-But with the `transition` category it's a bit more difficult, since these are aligned flushright and have different numbers of leading spaces depending on the lengths of their contents.
+But with the `transition` category things are a bit more difficult, since these are aligned flushright and have different numbers of leading spaces depending on the lengths of their contents.
 It is therefore possible to supply a range of indents using an object as seen above.
 Don't make the difference between `minValue` and `maxValue` bigger than it absolutely needs to be to avoid ambiguities.

 So how do you set these indent values?
 Easy: